-In some cases, boot camps are not the solution.
-If your daughter is in need a long-term, therapeutic solution, you may want to consider therapeutic boarding schools instead.
+In many cases, boot camps for girls are not the right solution.
+If your daughter has emotional or psychological issues, you should look into placing her in a therapeutic boarding school instead.

 Boot camps for girls can be a great solution for kids with a sudden onset of anger or defiance issues.
 They can also work wonders if your daughter has gotten into some hot water with questionable friends or bad behavior.
 On the other hand, boot camps for girls are absolutely not the solution if your daughter is suffering from more serious issues.
 If your daughter has been clinically diagnosed with behavioral disorders, is addicted to drugs or alcohol, or has significant trauma in her life, boot camps are not for her.
-In some instances, they can even make the situation worse.
+They can even make the situation much worse.